Endless to-do lists.

-All that work-related stress is devastating to our minds and bodies.
+All of the work-related stress plaguing us day after day is devastating to our minds and bodies.
 The World Health Organization has called stress “the health epidemic of the 21st century.”
-Thanks in part to the technology-driven workplaces of today, studies have found 1 in 3 adults suffer from habitual sleep deprivation.
-Work stress even makes it harder to relax in the safety of our own homes.
+Thanks in part to the technology-driven workplaces of today, studies have found that 1 in 3 adults suffer from habitual sleep deprivation on a regular basis.
+Work stress even makes it even harder to relax – even after the workday is complete and we’re ensconced in the safety of our own homes.

 Even though many aspects of modern life are now automated, work seems to be becoming more stressful with time.
 What exactly is driving the escalation of work stress?

 The world of work is changing, and several global trends have contributed to the mounting stress levels at work:

 - The economic world is moving towards a single, global marketplace.
 In response, organizations are downsizing and restructuring to stay competitive – this means more competition for the remaining jobs and more work for those who claim those jobs.

 - The rise of the ‘gig’ economy.
 Firms are needing to become more flexible to compete in today’s global marketplace.
 As such, more temporary and part-time work opportunities are being offered in place of secure, full-time work.
 Although the gig economy works well for many people, the uncertainty involved in gig jobs can be stressful for others.

 - The rise of the service economy.
 In developed countries, service-based work for clients is becoming common.
 Thus, the growing demands and pressures of working with a myriad of demanding clients and customers are affecting more and more people